 Growing low THC cannabis is also most beneficial to entrepreneurs and farmers who are—and more who will be—creating all kinds of industry and family legacy businesses around it.

-Hemp has been in all kinds of products for years using imported hemp.
-This bill brings the farming and supply back to our shores and to our economy.
+Imported hemp has been in all kinds of products for years.
+The 2018 hemp legalization bill brings the farming and supply back to our shores and economy.

 With tens of thousands of known uses and benefits, the re-introduction of hemp into modern culture has the potential to revolutionize key sectors of our lives.
 Cannabis will transform farming, medicine and nutrition, paper and plastic, energy and food, construction and textiles.